Do College Rankings Matter: Truth Of The Ranking System

-All top newspapers and websites post a list of top Colleges according to their majors, schools and most enrolled students.
+According to their majors, schools, and most enrolled students, all top newspapers and websites post a list of top Colleges.
 What do these rankings mean?
-Should you depend on these rankings completely and decide on a college based on them?
-Let’s discuss what these rankings are based on and what they mean.
+Should you depend on these rankings entirely and decide on a college based on them?
+Let's discuss what factors these ranking considered and what they mean.

-The data that helps decide which college is the “best” and which is not is collected from information released from the colleges and universities themselves.
+The data that helps decide which college is the "best" and is not is through the information released from the colleges and universities themselves.

-Editors of the newspapers and websites can creatively interpret the information they do (or don’t) receive.
-For example, should an institution choose to abstain from submitting data, at least one publication editors will resort to a formula that creates values for that institution based on the values of its presumed peers.
+Editors of the newspapers and websites can creatively interpret the information they do (or don't) receive.
+For example, should an institution choose to abstain from submitting data, at least one publication editor will resort to a formula that creates values for that institution based on its presumed peers' values.

 - Annual revenue